AxonIQ/reference-guide/extensions/kafka.md

         .build();
 ```

-Note that the `DefaultProducerFactory` needs to be `shutDown` properly, to ensure all producer instances are properly closed.
+Note that the `DefaultProducerFactory` needs to be `shutDown` properly,
+ to ensure all producer instances are properly closed.

-## Consuming Events from a Kafka topic
+## Consuming Events from Kafka

 Messages can be consumed by Tracking Event Processors by configuring a `KafkaMessageSource`.
 This message source uses a `Fetcher` to retrieve the actual messages from Kafka.
 You can either use the `AsyncFetcher`, or provide your own.

 The `AsyncFetcher` is initialized using a builder, which requires the Kafka Configuration to initialize the client.
 Please check the Kafka guide for the possible settings and their values.

 ```java
 // the fetcher only requires Kafka Client Configuration properties: